 Affiliation with Daramalan: Chris attended Daramalan (1966-1973) as did his son Robie.

 Adrienne Day was appointed to the Board in July 2016.
-In August 2017 she was appointed as Deputy Chair of the Board.
+In August 2017 she was appointed as Deputy Chair.
 She is co-founder and director of Day & Hodge Associates Pty Ltd, a Canberra-based public relations and corporate affairs consultancy established in 1998.

 Adrienne has worked in public relations for more than 25 years at both national and international levels, including in Australia (Sydney, Canberra) and Switzerland (Geneva) for some of the world’s leading public relations companies.
 She specialises in strategic counsel, issues management, government relations, project management and media relations.

 Adrienne has a BA Communication (With Distinction) from Charles Sturt University.
-She is a is a graduate of the Australian Institute of Company Directors, and a member of the Public Relations Institute of Australia.
-She is also a non-executive director of Molonglo Financial Services (operators of Community Bank® branches at Calwell, Wanniassa, Curtin and Jerrabomberra) and provides pro bono services to HOME in Queanbeyan.
+She is a graduate of the Australian Institute of Company Directors, and a member of the Public Relations Institute of Australia.
+She is also a non-executive director of Molonglo Financial Services and provides pro bono services to HOME in Queanbeyan.